-Below are frequently asked questions that AZDFI has received from consumers.
+Below are frequently asked questions that DIFI has received from consumers.
 The questions are in alphabetical order by license type.
-To see a complete list of financial institution and enterprise license types that AZDFI regulates, click on Licensee Lookup.
+To see a complete list of financial institution and enterprise license types that DIFI regulates, click on Licensee Lookup.

 Advance Fee Loan Brokers